 Developmental snares and cascade effects.
 Normative development can also be upended by experiences (e.g., drug use) that, through various mechanisms, disrupt the normal flow of development wherein each stage establishes a platform for the next.
-For instance, substance use could lead to association with deviant peers, precluding opportunities for learning various adaptive skills and prosocial behaviors, in effect, creating a “snare” that retards psychosocial development.
-Relatedly, the consequences of these types of events can cascade (e.g., school dropout, involvement in the criminal justice system) so that the effects of the snare are amplified.
+For instance, substance use could lead to association with deviant peers, precluding opportunities for learning various adaptive skills and prosocial behaviors, in effect, creating a “snare” that retards psychosocial development such as maturing out of adolescent antisocial behavior (Moffitt, 2015).
+Relatedly, the consequences of these types of events can cascade (e.g., school dropout, involvement in the criminal justice system) so that the effects of the snare are amplified (e.g., Masten et al., 2005; Rogosch et al., 2010).
 Although conceptually distinct from vulnerable periods, both of these types of developmental considerations highlight the importance of viewing behavior in the context of development and the importance of attempting to determine how various developmental pathways unfold.

 Distinguishing developmental change from experience effects.
 One can often observe systematic changes over time in a variable of interest and assume this change is attributable to development.
 To this point, cognitive abilities (e.g, verbal ability, problem-solving) normatively grow earlier in development and often decline in late life (e.g., memory, speed of processing).
 However, the observed patterns of growth and decline often differ between cross-sectional vs. longitudinal effects [@salthouse2014] where subjects gain increasing experience with the assessment with each successive measurement occasion.
 Such experience effects on cognitive functioning have been demonstrated in adolescent longitudinal samples similar to ABCD [@sullivan2017] and highlight the need to consider these effects and address them analytically.
 In the case of performance-based measures [e.g., matrix reasoning related to neurocognitive functioning; see @salthouse2014], this can be due to “learning” the task from previous test administrations (e.g., someone taking the test a second time performs better than they did the first time simply as a function of having taken it before).
 Even in the case of non-performance-based measures (e.g., levels of depression), where one cannot easily make the argument that one has acquired some task-specific skill through learning, it has been observed that respondents tend to endorse lower levels on subsequent assessments [e.g., @beck1961; see @french2010a] and this phenomenon has been well documented in research on structured diagnostic interviews [@robins1985].
 While it is typically assumed that individuals are rescinding or telling us less information on follow-up interviews, there is reason to suspect that in some cases the initial assessment may be artefactually elevated [see @shrout2018a].
 Some designs (specifically, accelerated longitudinal designs) are especially well suited for discovering these effects and modeling them.
 While ABCD was not designed as an accelerated longitudinal design, the variability in age at the time of baseline recruitment (9 years, 0 months to 10 years, 11 months) allows some measures, collected every year, to be conceptualized as an accelerated longitudinal design.
 Moreover, it is possible that in later waves, patterns of longitudinal missing data will allow some analyses to assess the confounded effects of age and the number of prior assessments.
 However, ABCD is fundamentally a single-cohort, longitudinal design, where a number of prior assessments and age are highly confounded, and for, perhaps, most analyses, the possible influence of experience effects needs to be kept in mind.